wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) trade or carry on business under any other name, knowing that the name so resembles the name of the Lotteries Commission that it is likely to mislead any person.

-    (3) A person who contravenes subsection (2) commits an offence and is liable on summary conviction to,---
+    (3) A person who contravenes subsection (2) commits an offence and is liable on conviction to,---

     *   (a) in the case of an individual,---